D4v90d/Mobile-Project-2020/README.md

 # Mobile-Project-2020 (Sleep Tracker)
-This repository will contain project from class mobile programming, about sleep tracker.
+This repository will contain project from class mobile programming 2020, about sleep tracker.

 ## Team Member
 - David Kurniawan Koswari (01082170028)